CBorowski-dev/docs-operaton-org/content/installation/full/was/manual-liberty.md

 # Required components

-To correctly install Camunda 7 process engine, you need to perform the following steps:
+To correctly install Operatonprocess engine, you need to perform the following steps:

-1. Configure the Camunda shared library.
+1. Configure the Operaton shared library.
-2. Configure the Camunda EAR deployment.
+2. Configure the Operaton EAR deployment.
 3. Configure a datasource.
 4. Configure the work manager.

-## Camunda shared library
+## Operaton shared library

-The Camunda shared library is used by all the Camunda EAR and WAR-packaged applications, as well as any process applications you may deploy.
-As such, it's one of the core components of the Camunda 7 installation, and it is important to configure it correctly.
+The Operaton shared library is used by all the Operaton EAR and WAR-packaged applications, as well as any process applications you may deploy.
+As such, it's one of the core components of the Operatoninstallation, and it is important to configure it correctly.

-To configure the Camunda shared library, you need to perform the following steps:
+To configure the Operaton shared library, you need to perform the following steps:

 1. Add the `.jar` artifacts from the `$WAS_DISTRIBUTION/server/lib/` folder to the `$SERVER_CONFIG_DIR/lib` folder.
 2. Add the `bells-1.0` feature to the `server.xml`.
 3. Define a `library` element in the `server.xml`.
-* The `library#id` attribute should be set to `Camunda`.
+* The `library#id` attribute should be set to `Operaton`.
 * All the `.jar` artifacts should be included.
 See the [Liberty shared lib][liberty-lib-conf] page for more details.
 4. Define a `bell` element in the `server.xml`.
-* The `bell#libraryRef` attribute should be set to the value of the `library#id` attribute, i.e. `Camunda`.
+* The `bell#libraryRef` attribute should be set to the value of the `library#id` attribute, i.e. `Operaton`.

 Once you perform all the steps, the `server.xml` should have the following content: